 Stay hydrated

-Staying hydrated by drinking an adequate amount of water throughout the day is essential as it supports metabolic processes and improves fat metabolism.
-Proper hydration helps the body manage stress more effectively and prevents weight gain associated with cortisol imbalances.
+Agua para Dietas – Keeping yourself properly hydrated – drinking a good amount of water during the day is important, as it helps with metabolic processes and increases fat metabolism.
+Adequate hydration enables the body to cope better with stress and stops weight gain related to cortisol irregularities.

 Conclusion: